THERMOSTATS/RVA/README.md

 data overviews.
 &nbsp;

-For this, you need a data table and annotation table.
-The data table should have the geneid as row names and the samples as column names.
+For this, you need a count table and annotation table.
+The count table should have the geneid as row names and the samples as column names.
 These column names must match the `sample.id` column in your annotation file:
 &nbsp;